Q: Are there certain courses you recommend I take in high school to better prepare me for success at CGA?

 Q: Are there any special requirements for homeschooled students?

 There are no special requirements for homeschooled students, but we recommend a comprehensive curriculum guide be provided along with the academic transcript.
 It is also recommended that homeschooled students take, as part of their curriculum, courses at a local community college.
 The required instructor recommendations should be done, whenever possible, by private tutors or community college professors.

 Q: Can I visit the Academy?

 A: Yes.
-The Academy grounds are open to the public year round.
 The Admissions Office is open from Monday through Friday (8:00 a.m. to 4:30 p.m.) during the academic year.
 We offer a formal admissions briefing every Monday and Friday (excluding holidays) at 1:00 p.m.
 A self-guided tour of the campus is encouraged.
-If you are interested in visiting the Admissions Office or attending one of the briefings, please log in to the calendar.
-If you have not yet established an events-specific profile, select the "profile" link on the log in page.
+If you are interested in visiting the Admissions Office or attending one of the briefings, please access our events calendar.
+If you have not yet established a profile, select "Login" at the top right of the page to create a user profile.

 Q: Is participation in high school sports required of applicants?

 A: When reviewing applicants' files, we are looking for well-rounded students.
 Part of the application is the Physical Fitness Examination (PFE) and PE teacher/coach evaluation.
 We do require that cadets maintain their physical fitness so being physically fit before arriving is necessary.
 Participation in organized sports prior to arriving at the Academy is not required; however, being involved in a variety of extracurricular activities, including physical fitness, is recommended.

 Q: I am very involved in scouting (or JROTC or Civil Air Patrol, etc).
 Does this give me an advantage over other applicants?